-For the six months ended June 30, 2020, Immatics recognized €0.8 million expenses in connection with the 2010 and 2016 Plan, of which €0.7 million and €0.1 million relate to cash and equity settled awards, respectively.
+For the nine months ended September 30, 2020, Immatics recognized €0.8 million expenses in connection with the 2010 and 2016 Plan, of which \in 0.7 million and \in 0.1 million relate to cash and equity settled awards, respectively.

 Prior to the ARYA Merger, Immatics N.V. established the new equity incentive plan ("2020 Equity Plan").
 As part of the ARYA Merger, all outstanding awards under the 2010 Plan and 2016 Plan were replaced by a combination of cash payments and share-based awards under the 2020 Equity Plan in Immatics N.V.
-Under the 2020 Plan, management and employees have been granted different types of options.
+Under the 2020 Plan, management and employees have been granted different types of options, all of which are equity-settled transactions.
 As part of the replacement, active employees and management members received stock options ("Matching Stock Options") to acquire shares in Immatics N.V.
 The Matching Stock Options have an exercise price of \$10.00 and vest in full on July 31, 2021.
 The award recipient must remain employed by Immatics or one of its affiliates through the vesting date, to receive the option.
 The awards have a ten-year contract life.

-Matching Stock Options outstanding as of June 30, 2021:
+Matching Stock Options outstanding as of September 30, 2021: